sgodfrey66/Polls_and_press/part_01/readme.md

 # Part 1

-Due: August 15, 2017
+Due: October 27, 2017

 ## Overview

-In this section, you will be presenting the core of your idea to your coursemates (and fellow well-wishers!)
+In this section, you will be presenting three potential topics to your coursemates (and fellow well-wishers!)
 You will be presenting your findings in the form of a [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk).

 ## What is a lightning talk?

-For our purposes, a lightning talk is a talk lasting **no more than five minutes**, in which you will discuss the following about your project:
+For our purposes, a lightning talk is a talk lasting **no more than five minutes**, in which you will discuss the following about your three proposed projects:

 1. What your ultimate question is (i.e., what do you want to predict about the world?)
 2. Why should we care / why do _you_ care?